francoisgeorgy/led-cube/os-installation.md

     python -V

+you should get an answer like :

     Python 3.11.2

-reboot :
+### Reboot

+Finally, reboot to make sure all the previous changes are loaded :

     sudo reboot

+## Cube software installation

-## create a home dir for the cube
+### Create a home dir for the cube

     sudo mkdir /home/cube
     sudo chown $USER:$USER /home/cube
-    cd /home/cube

-## install rgb lib :
+### Install the RGB library :

     cd /home/cube
     git clone https://github.com/hzeller/rpi-rgb-led-matrix.git